-This oil-free Roasted Red Pepper Humus recipe requires only a handful of ingredients and a few minutes to make.
+This oil-free vegan Roasted Red Pepper Hummus recipe requires only a handful of ingredients and a few minutes to make.
 If you have 10 minutes and a blender or food processor, you’ve got a delicious healthy snack.

 Even when we go on road trips, we carry a small lunchbox cooler with this stuff.

-Serve with sliced vegetables like carrots, cucumbers, broccoli, celery, bell peppers, and pita bread.
-It is also excellent as a sandwich or wrap spread.
+- Serve with sliced vegetables like carrots, cucumbers, broccoli, celery, bell peppers, and pita bread.
+This roasted red pepper vegan hummus recipe is also excellent as a sandwich or wraps spread.

-Roasted Red Pepper Humus is terrific in veggie wraps like these Veggies in a Blanket.
+- Roasted Red Pepper Hummus is terrific in vegan pinwheels like these Vegan Sandwich Pinwheels.
 It doesn’t get much easier and tasty than this!